-- > > 100 kits to study circulating proteins

-- >500 unique circulating analytes (not counting different species)

-- >30 premixed kits and singleplex MAPmatesTM to study intracellular proteins
+- >100 kits to study circulating soluble proteins - > >500 unique circulating analytes (not counting different species) - > >30 premixed multiplex and singleplex kits to study cell signaling proteins - >100 cell signaling analytes - Multiple species -) 96- and 384-well formats

-- > 100 intracellular analytes

-- Multiple species

--) 96- and 384-well formats

-A broad portfolio means that you will:
+A broad portfolio means you will:

-- Find assays for analytes that you need - Achieve greater consistency by purchasing assays from one vendor - > Retain the flexibility to meet your needs now and in the future - Use one technology to quantify biomarkers in preclinical studies involving animal models and translational studies utilizing human samples - Use one technology across multiple therapeutic areas
+- > Find assays for analytes you need - Achieve greater consistency by purchasing assays from one vendor - Retain the flexibility to meet your needs now and in the future - Use one technology to quantify biomarkers in preclinical studies involving animal models and translational studies utilizing human samples -) Use one technology across multiple research areas

-Let Industry Guidance Lead You to MILLIPLEX® MAP
+Let Industry Guidance Lead You to MILLIPLEX®

 From Academia to Contract Research to Big Pharma.

-We meet the ever increasing demand for high quality assays for reproducible results.
+We meet the ever-increasing demand for high quality assays for reproducible results.